Get the latest on this project in your inbox.

-Sound Transit is building a Link Operations and Maintenance Facility East (OMF East) in the City of Bellevue to support the region's growing light rail fleet.
-When service extends to Northgate (2021), Bellevue, Mercer Island, and Redmond (2023), and Lynnwood and Federal Way (2024), the light rail system double in size and the light rail fleet will more than triple from 62 to 214 vehicles.
+Sound Transit has completed the Link Operations and Maintenance Facility: East (OMF East) in the City of Bellevue to support the region's growing light rail fleet.
+When service extends to Mercer Island and Bellevue (2023*), and Redmond, Lynnwood, and Federal Way (2024*), the light rail system will more than double in size and the light rail fleet will more than triple from 62 to 214 vehicles.

-Working with the city of Bellevue and community partners since 2014, Sound Transit incorporates transit oriented development (TOD) at the OMF East, consistent with local plans and new housing, office, and retail projects coming to the Spring District.
-As part of its Design-Build contract for the facility, Hensel Phelps delivers a temporary bike and pedestrian trail connection and identifies portions of the construction staging area to develop for transit oriented uses in the future.
-The Sound Transit Board takes separate action to approve those development proposals.
+Working with the city of Bellevue and community partners since 2014, Sound Transit incorporates transit-oriented development (TOD) at the OMF East, consistent with local plans and new housing, office, and retail projects coming to the Spring District.
+Envisioned as a mix of affordable housing, market-rate apartments, office, retail and public space, TOD at the OMF East will contribute to the emerging Spring District neighborhood in the Bel-Red Corridor.